Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 To the uninitiated tapenade is not pretty.
 It is an uninviting dark, smoke-colored paste.
 But take a spoonful and hold it up to your nose.
 Inhale the fragrance of briny French olives, the tang of capers, and the zesty tart aroma of lemon.
 Then spread it on a slice of bread that was baked just one hour ago.
 The exterior of the bread is crisp; it shatters with the slice of the knife.
 But the interior is moist yet almost cloud-like.
 One bite fills your senses with an explosion of flavors and textures—tart, bitter, salty, creamy, crisp, chewy, and crunchy.
 The ingredients are simple, but the sum of their parts is exquisite.

 TheSpruce has a recipe for olive tapenade that is very close, I'm sure, to what we enjoyed in Paris.

-In the introduction to her blog ThymeandToast, Christine tells us that her fondest memories are centered around a table, with my huge Lebanese and Syrian family, eating, drinking, and celebrating togetherness and good food.
-I believe that food isn’t meant to just sustain and fuel us, but to enjoy with others, celebrate with, and take pleasure in.
+In the introduction to her blog ThymeandToast, Christine tells us that her fondest memories are centered around a table with my huge Lebanese and Syrian family, eating, drinking, and celebrating togetherness and good food.
+I believe that food isn’t meant to just sustain and fuel us, but to enjoy with others, to celebrate with them, and to take pleasure in.
 Good food can feed your soul, and it’s my favorite way to learn about different cultures.

 She and I are certainly kindred spirits; we share the same philosophy of food, culture, and shared histories.
 Her recipe for olive hummus reflects her Middle Eastern roots, and the use of healthy ingredients speaks to her quest to create healthy foods for those she loves.